SysKitTeam/docs-point/common-tasks/permissions-review.md

 Use the **Remind Owners action** to send a reminder email to site owners regarding the ongoing permissions review.
 You can use this action **once a day**, whenever you think appropriate, **as long as the permissions review is active**. **Only site owners with pending tasks will receive an email**.

 {% hint style="warning" %}
-Please note!
+**Please note!**
 Permissions review has a predefined duration of **ten days**.
 In this time frame, site owners should be able to complete the permissions review on their sites.
-By default, **three days before the permissions review end date**, SysKit Point sends an automatic email reminder to all site owners with pending tasks.
+By default, **three days before the permissions review end date**, SysKit Point sends an automatic **email reminder to all site owners with pending tasks**.
 {% endhint %}

 ### Permissions Review Completion